twelvestepdrupal/twelvestepintergroup/profiles/anonintergroup/README.md

   - To create a new module, from docroot $ drupal generate:module
   - To create new entities, from docroot $ drupal generate:entity:content

+## Export and Import content

+  The content specific to this profile can be exported and imported, useful for creating a new Intergroup offices.

+  - $ drush anonintergroup-export mysite
+  - $ drush anonintergroup-import mysite

 ## See also

 * https://www.drupal.org/node/159730 Developing installation profiles and distributions